tinyrack94/bitwarden-external-secrets/README.md

     # Each key will be created in the resulting Secret
     db-username:
       itemRef:
-        id: "your-bitwarden-item-id"  # Find this in Bitwarden web UI or CLI
+        id: "your-bitwarden-item-id"   # On Bitwarden Web UI, Grab the itemId from the URL
         type: login                    # Type of Bitwarden item
         property: username             # Property to extract from the item